Mylaana/AresExpedition/README.md

 ### Interface
 display other player production
-Add scan/keep modifier display
-Phase upgraded status menu
 Activable cards with megacredit cost in it display bugged
 add FR translation
 Waiting player event : rollback button display bugged
-add players being ready visibility on player's interface when not yet ready
 add display for the phase we selected on the left progression pannel
-add display for discounts on tags / cards add display for total cards played
+add display for discounts on tags / cards

 ### CI/CD
 Frontend automated testing: Ongoing